Seanman519/RLBOT/README.md

 ---

 Thank you for exploring RLBot!
-Your support and engagement drive our commitment to revolutionize algorithmic trading.
+Your support and engagement drive my commitment to revolutionize algorithmic trading.
 Let's trade smarter together! 📈✨